Leavell College has specific procedures for each of its programs.

-All students enrolling in Leavell College for the first time will be required to participate fully in orientation both online and on campus.
+All students enrolling in Leavell College for the first time will be required to participate in online orientation.
+Additionally, students taking courses at one of the campuses must attend on-campus new student orientation.
 Students who find it impossible to participate in all of the activities during the new student orientation period will be required to participate in the next orientation period.
 If the student is unable to participate at that time, then the student will be charged a late orientation fee.
 See specific fees on the student fees page of this catalog.

 During orientation, students will receive instructions concerning various phases of seminary life and will be given materials necessary for registration.
 Students who are re-entering will be expected to attend the first session of orientation.
 If applicants have not received specific instruction, they should contact the Dean of Students Office.